curmudg-eon/HatterBot/README.md

 # HatterBot

-A discord bot that recognize faces and place a hat on top.
+A dumb discord bot that recognize faces and place a hat on top.